rozum-robotics/pulse-api/README.md

 Auxiliary methods:

 * `await_motion` - periodically requests robot status (default: every 0.1 s) and
+waits until the robot finishes movements. **Deprecated, use await_stop**
+* `await_stop` - periodically requests robot status (default: every 0.1 s) and
-waits until the robot finishes movements. **To be replaced soon.**
+waits until the robot finishes movements.
 * `status_motion` - returns the actual state of the robotic arm: running (arm in motion), idle (arm not in motion), in the zero gravity mode, or in error state.
+**Deprecated, use status**
+* `status` - returns the actual state of the robotic arm - whether it is initializing, or twisted, or running (in motion), or active (not in motion), or in the zero gravity mode, or failed (broken, failed initializing or in emergency).
 * `freeze` - sets the arm in the "freeze" state.
 The arm stops moving, retaining its last position.
 **Note:**  In the state, it is not advisable to move the arm by hand as this